Leo506/DatabaseConnectionInspector/README.md

 ## Library Purpose
-Library porpose is to try to help achieve max app reliability by handling database connection state.
+Library purpose is to try to help achieve max app reliability by handling database connection state.
 That is if your database server was down app would continue it's work

 ## Features list v1.0
 - [x] Embedding inspector to request pipeline